 Click on the Bulk Actions dropdown and select Edit Tags.

 After that, simply select the forms you want to edit the tags for and then press Apply.

 The view on your screen will now change with the selected forms on the left side and the tag edit field on the right.
 Under the Tags section on the right, you can create new tags, assign tags from your existing list, or remove tags all at once for the forms you selected.

 When you’ve made the changes you need, press the blue Update button to save your changes.

 And that’s all there is to it!
 You’re now all set to use form tags to better organize your WordPress forms.

 Want to send email to your WordPress users right from your dashboard?
 Check out our guide explaining how to email all registered users in WordPress.

-Also if you’re looking for DocuSign alternatives, check out our recommended options (hint: WPForms fully supports electronic signatures).
+Also if you’re looking for DocuSign alternatives, check out our recommended digital signature WordPress plugins (hint: WPForms fully supports electronic signatures).